 The Company engages in a securities lending programme through the Investment Manager.
-In order to mitigate the credit risk exposure to the counterparties to any securities lending contract, the lending of a Fund's securities must be covered by high quality and liquid collateral received by the Fund under a title transfer arrangement with a market value at all times at least equivalent to the market value of the Fund's securities lending include the risk that a borrower may not provide additional collateral when required or may not return the securities when due.
+In order to mitigate the credit risk exposure to the counterparties to any securities lending contract, the lending of a Fund's securities must be covered by high quality and liquid collateral received by the Fund under a title transfer arrangement with a market value at all times at least equivalent to the market value of the Fund's securities lent plus a premium.
+A Fund's securities can be lent to counterparties over a period of time.
+The risks of securities lending include the risk that a borrower may not provide additional collateral when required or may not return the securities when due.
 A default by the counterparty combined with a fall in the value of the collateral below that of the value of the securities lent may result in a reduction in the value of the Fund.
 To the extent that any securities lending is not fully collateralised (for example due to timing issues arising from payment lags), the Company will have a credit risk exposure to the counterparties to the securities lending contracts.
-To mitigate these risks, the Company benefits from a borrower default indemnity provided by BlackRock, Inc. The indemnity allows for full replacement of the securities lent if the collateral received does not cover the value of the securities lending the securities lent if the collateral received does not cover the value of the securities lent of the securities lent if the collateral received does not cover the value of the securities lending the securities lent if the collateral received does not cover the value of the securities lending the securities lending the securities lending the securities lending the securities lent if the collateral received does not cover the value of the securities lending the
+To mitigate these risks, the Company benefits from a borrower default indemnity provided by BlackRock, Inc. The indemnity allows for full replacement of the securities lent if the collateral received does not cover the value of the securities loaned in the event of a borrower default.